vohai2003/hdp_data_tutorials/tutorials/hdf/schema-registry-trucking-iot-on-hdf/tutorial-0.md

 Outline the different individual tutorials of the series and what the reader will learn in each one.

-1.  **Benefits of a Schema Registry** - Set Up Environment for tour Big Data tool
+1.  **Benefits of a Schema Registry** - Go over what Schema Registry is and what benefits it provides a modern data architecture.
-2.  **Schema Registry Architecture** - Perform a particular feature of a Big Data tool to do something
+2.  **Schema Registry Architecture** - Take a closer look at what components make up this service and what makes up a schema.
-3.  **Using the Schema Registry Web Interface** - Perform yet another feature of some Big Data tool
+3.  **Using the Schema Registry Web Interface** - Go through the task of creating a new, evolving, schema using Schema Registry's web interface.
-4.  **Using the Java API with Scala** - Perhaps you want to use the tool in this way.
+4.  **Using the Java API with Scala** - Optional: For developers interested in leveraging the service's Java API to program tasks.